Leave this site quickly and head to BBC News

 Lots of people now start relationships online.
 You might meet someone on Instagram, Twitter or in the comments section and then decide to keep chatting privately.
-Or if you're 18 or older, you could meet someone on a dating app.
-While most people that you meet online are who they say are and are honest about themselves, there are unfortunately some who aren't.
-Here are some things to keep in mind if you're chatting to or meeting new people online.
+Or you could meet someone on a dating app.
+Here's some things to keep in mind if you're chatting online.

 Keep your information safe

 It's always good to be cautious when talking to someone online.
-Don't reveal personal information like your date of birth, your address or where you go to school/college/university if you're chatting to someone you haven't met.
-If you're old enough to use a dating site and are setting up a username, don't give away personal information in the name, for example your surname or year of birth.
+Don't reveal personal information like your date of birth, your address or where you go to school or your workplace if you're chatting to someone you haven't met.

 Be aware of what information is already out there on the internet and what people could use to try and start a relationship with you under false pretences.
 This could include stuff like photos of you in your school uniform; online quizzes that ask for things like eye colour, your first pets name, etc; and even personal blogs/private Instagram accounts and the content on there.